beatcracker/Powershell-Misc/README.md

 Creates clustered MSMQ role with correct group type and dependencies.
 Can optionally add services to the created group.

+See this post for more details: [Create clustered MSMQ role using PowerShell](https://beatcracker.wordpress.com/2018/08/12/create-clustered-msmq-role-using-powershell/)

 #### Usage examples

 * Create new MSMQ role with network name `MSMQ` and IP address `10.20.30.40` using `Cluster Disk 1` for shared storage.
 Start `MSMQ` group after it`s been created.